Colombian peace process: Background

-Although no formal peace talks with the FARC were initiated under Uribe's presidency, informal contacts were clandestinely made.
-In 2012, as the current peace process began, El Tiempo related how Uribe had sought "secret approaches with the FARC in search of a peace process" until the final moments of his second term.
-In 2013, former Swiss mediator Jean Pierre Gontard stated that, in 2006, Uribe had ordered three small secret unilateral ceasefires to facilitate talks between both parties.
+Although no formal peace negotiations with the FARC were initiated during President Álvaro Uribe’s administration, there were reports of clandestine contacts between the government and the guerrilla group.
+In 2012, as the new peace process was underway, El Tiempo reported that Uribe had pursued "secret approaches with the FARC in search of a peace process" up until the final months of his second term.

+In 2013, former Swiss mediator Jean Pierre Gontard revealed that, in 2006, Uribe had authorized three brief, unilateral military ceasefires to facilitate contact between the two parties.